5 Network Tricks To Save Hours Of Time

 Be aware that XP is now more than 10 years old. so the time to upgrade to Windows 10 has been much overdue.
 (When you upgrade from Windows XP to Windows 10, be sure to choose the 64-bit version instead of the 32-bit version as it is less difficult for criminals to hack into.)

-4. Utilize Your Own Router or Wireless Access Point
+4. Utilize Your Router or Wireless Access Point

-Nowadays the majority of ISPs offer cable/DSL modems equipped with integrated routers, Ethernet switch, and Wi-Fi access points.
+Nowadays the majority of ISPs offer cable/DSL modems equipped with integrated routers, Ethernet switches, and Wi-Fi access points.
 These all-in-one devices can be useful, but they leave your network’s security with your ISP instead of your own.
 (Many ISPs limit your ability to upgrade firmware, or modify or view settings on their hardware.)
+Set up your wireless access point or router and disable your ISP’s equipment instead of relying on a device you don’t control.

 5. Make Use of WPA2.

-You’ve probably heard that protecting your Wi-Fi network by using WEP encryption is no superior to none even.
+You’ve probably heard that protecting your Wi-Fi network by using WEP encryption is no superior to none.
 Even the far superior WPA is an extremely vulnerable attack particularly when short or dictionary-based passphrases are utilized.

 Leave a comment